cshum/imagor/docs/docs/storage-filesystem.md

 imagor normalizes file paths before using them for File Loader, Storage, or Result Storage.
 Reserved characters are escaped by default.

+For safety, file paths containing dotfile-style segments such as `/.git` are rejected by default.

 If your filenames contain literal reserved characters, allow them with `FILE_SAFE_CHARS`.

 ```dotenv